 Then attach the french cleat to the top of the clamp holder with 1-1/4″ wood screws.

-I’m sure you can see the possibilities really are endless here.
-Use your imagination and come up with a completely flexible system.
+I’m sure you can see the possibilities really are endless with a french cleat wall.
+It’s definitely my favorite DIY tool storage system.

 If you want to see some other great shop projects head over to my Shop Projects page and browse around.
 Have fun and get your shop in tip top shape!